LearningLocker/docs/reporting.md

 Click the (red) minus icon next to the verb.
 Then select "OK" in the message that pops up.

 ### Filter by activity
+This category allows you to filter by activities (what people did).
 Click the (grey) square that says "What".
 You can then add and remove "activities" and "activity types" from the lists that appears below.

 #### Adding an activity or activity type
 Click the (green) "Add" button (below the list you'd like to add to - which may be empty at this point).
 This will add a new entry to the list, you can then type the name of the "activity" (`statement.object.id`) or "activity type" (`statement.object.definition.type`) you're searchng for in the text box.